4khadija/EyeVoiceApp/README.md

 - **Privacy First**: All processing happens on your device

 ### Real Impact
 > *"I used to struggle with reading menus and signs.
-Now I just scan them with EyeVoice and understand instantly!"* - Sarah, 16
+Now I just scan them with EyeVoice and understand instantly!"* - Agher, 82

-> *"As a teacher, I recommend this to all my dyslexic students.
-It's a game-changer."* - Mr. Johnson, Special Ed Teacher
+> *"As a doctor, I recommend this to all my dyslexic patients.
+It's a game-changer."* - Dr Zehra

 ---